The LDL Program and Our Research Agenda

 The University of Illinois has a proud history of innovation in education.
 For over a century, the College of Education has been a world leader in educational research and thinking.
 As one of the top ranked education schools in the United States and the world, our graduate students have gone on to transform education on every continent.

 We are inventing digital tools more appropriate for the human, creative, endeavors of learning.
 As we teach, we are also developing and testing the affordances of digital media.
 The LDL courses leverage a social learning platform, CGScholar.
 Developed colleagues in computer science and other disciplines across campus, students use this platform to access course materials, engage in discussions, create course deliverables, and review peers’ work.
+Since 2023, these learning processes have been supplemented by Generative AI, using the latest technologies to offer rich feedback to learners.
 This continues to be a site of research and development as we search for ways to realize our values in the world of digitally mediated meanings.
 To learn more about CGScholar, see our CGScholar research page, the Getting Started in CGScholar learning module, and tutorial videos.

 This research-based learning ecosystem also assesses your work and measures your participation as you progress through each LDL course, across a number of elements that are represented in an analytics tool, accessible to the instructor and the course participant.
 CGScholar‘s Analytics app tracks aspects of learning across three domains, Knowledge, Focus and Help—our courses value and reward collaboration, peer-to-peer feedback, and shared knowledge making.